hashicorp/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 * `header` – Set of Headers.
 See above for details.
 * `s3logging` – Set of S3 Logging configurations.
 See above for details.
 * `papertrail` – Set of Papertrail configurations.
 See above for details.
+* `response_object` - Set of Response Object configurations.
+See above for details.
 * `vcl` – Set of custom VCL configurations.
 See above for details.
 * `default_host` – Default host specified.
 * `default_ttl` - Default TTL.